bloomberg/chromium.bb/src/chrome/browser/performance_manager/docs/freezing_opt_out_opt_in.md

 * The page is currently visible.
 * The page is currently being inspected by DevTools.
 * The page is currently capturing a window or screen.
+* The page is currently holding a Web Lock or an IndexedDB transaction.
 * The page is sharing its BrowsingInstance with another page.

 Pages which meet one of the above criteria are the ones that are the most likely